Customer Services Team

 All concerns are important to us and treated in a confidential manner, ensuring that your concern does not affect your current or future treatment.

-By listening and acting on service users' and carers' comments, the aim of PALS is to be influential in improving standards of care.
+By listening to and acting on service users' and carers' comments, the aim of PALS is to be influential in improving standards of care.

 You can also contact PALS if you wish to let us know if you are satisfied with our services.